vikiaseschool/Portfolio-vs-S-P500/README.md

 - Provides different time frames for analysis (14 days, 1 month, 6 months, 1 year, From the beggining).
 - User-friendly interface with easy navigation.

-## application was made using these libraries
+## Application was made using these libraries

  - pandas
  - yfinance